UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/1_using_models.md

 ## Using (Large) Language Models for Text Classification

 This article provides a brief tutorial on how to use some common Transformer-based language models for text classification.
-Here we focus on the [sentiment analysis](https://paperswithcode.com/task/sentiment-analysis) task and showcase differences to the [stance detection](https://doi.org/10.1016/j.ipm.2021.102597) task.
-In this tutorial we use the HuggingFace [plattform](https://huggingface.co/) and [framework](https://github.com/huggingface/transformers) to access and run pre-trained language models.
+Here, we focus on the [sentiment analysis](https://paperswithcode.com/task/sentiment-analysis) task and shohighlight differences to the [stance detection](https://doi.org/10.1016/j.ipm.2021.102597) task.
+In this tutorial, we use the HuggingFace [plattform](https://huggingface.co/) and [framework](https://github.com/huggingface/transformers) to access and run pre-trained language models.

 ### Sentiment Analysis Models

-In general, the sentiment analysis aims to derive author's sentiment (affective state) towards something by inspecting his/her statement, e.g., text.
-In it's core, sentiment analysis focuses a lot on sentimental signal words in specific contexts.
-On the HuggingFace plattform you can find very different models that have been pre-trained and fine-tuned specifically to solve the task of sentiment analysis.
+In general, sentiment analysis aims to derive author's sentiment (affective state) towards something by inspecting their statement, e.g., text.
+At it's core, sentiment analysis focuses on sentimental signal words in specific contexts.
+On the HuggingFace plattform, you can find a veriety of models that have been pre-trained and fine-tuned specifically to solve the task of sentiment analysis.
 This task can have very different characteristics depending on:

-- number of sentiment classes, e.g.
+- **Number of sentiment classes**, e.g.:
     - [one-way (binary regression)](https://en.wikipedia.org/wiki/Binary_regression) - a score from 0 to 100
     - [two-way classification](https://paperswithcode.com/sota/sentiment-analysis-on-sst-2-binary) - negative vs. positive
     - [three-way classification](https://ieee-dataport.org/open-access/coronavirus-covid-19-tweets-dataset) - also considering neutral class
     - [fine-grained five-star classification](https://paperswithcode.com/sota/sentiment-analysis-on-sst-5-fine-grained)
-- target of classification, e.g.
+- **Target of classification**, e.g.:
     - [whole text](https://aclanthology.org/S17-2088/) - no specific target or implicit target
     - [target-dependent](https://ieeexplore.ieee.org/document/8448158) - single or multiple targets
     - [aspect-based](https://paperswithcode.com/sota/aspect-based-sentiment-analysis-on-semeval-5) - multiple aspects of a single target
     - [targeted aspect-based](https://arxiv.org/pdf/1906.06945.pdf) - multiple aspects of different targets
-- language (monolingual, e.g., German, or multilingual)
+- **Language** (monolingual, e.g., German, or multilingual)
-- domain, e.g., sentiment of [movie reviews](https://paperswithcode.com/sota/sentiment-analysis-on-imdb) or [product revews](https://paperswithcode.com/dataset/amazon-review)
+- **Domain**, e.g., sentiment of [movie reviews](https://paperswithcode.com/sota/sentiment-analysis-on-imdb) or [product revews](https://paperswithcode.com/dataset/amazon-review)
-- text quality, e.g., considering the language used in news paper articles of very high quality and the language used on social media networks of low quality (noisy)
+- **Text quality**, e.g., considering the language used in newspaper articles of very high quality versus the language used on social media networks, which is often of low quality (noisy)
-- text length, e.g., tweets are very short while news articles can be very long, thus, even exceeding the model's maximum input sequence length
+- **Text length**, e.g., tweets are very short while news articles can be very long, potentially exceeding the model's maximum input sequence length

 Here are some example models for sentiment analysis from HuggingFace: